Lightstreamer/Lightstreamer-lib-client-swift/README.md

 The library also offers support for mobile push notifications (MPN).
 While real-time subscriptions deliver their updates via the client connection, MPN subscriptions deliver their updates via push notifications, even when the application is offline.
 They are handled by a special module of the Server, the MPN Module, that keeps them active at all times and continues pushing with no need for a client connection.

+This SDK is also meant to replace and evolve all the Client SDKs targeted to the Apple platforms (i.e. iOS, macOS, tvOS, and watchOS Client SDKs).

 ## Requirements

 | Platform | Minimum Swift Version | Installation | Status |